lingtalfi/umail/README.md

 --------------------------

 Note: I tested this example on 2017-02-06, and it worked on my local machine (macbook pro).
-However, it failed on my iMac (gate timeout error).
+However, it failed on my iMac (late 2009)(gate timeout error).

+Note2: retested on my new iMac (late 2015), it works fine.

 In other words, if your machine allows it, you can send emails without using smtp settings (username, password, ...).